MatthewYork/DateTools/README.md

 * <code>DTTimePeriodCollection.{h,m}</code>
 * <code>DTTimePeriodChain.{h,m}</code>

+The following bundle is necessary if you would like to support internationalization.
+You can add localizations at the `Localizations` subheading under `Info` in the `Project` menu.

+* <code>DateTools.bundle</code>

 <code>DateTools.h</code> contains the headers for all the other files.
 Import this if you want to link to the entire framework.

 ## Table of Contents